It's a common experience that a problem difficult at night is

 resolved in the morning after the committee of sleep has worked on it.

 As a society, we get 20% less sleep than our ancestors only 100 years ago.
-Our lack of sleep has become an issue, especially among college students.
+Our lack of sleep has become problematic, especially among college students.
 College students slept around 8 hours a night in the 1960s and '70s, seven by the '80s, and now that number is closer to six hours.
 We've always been told that sleep is important but not until recently have we discovered all of the various ways it affects us physically, mentally, and emotionally.
 Countless problems can be solved when we sleep for 7-9 hours each night!

 Check out all of the areas of your life that are affected by lack of sleep: